 With their tremendous size and distinctive horns, rhinos have captivated many of us since childhood.
 Tragically, the rhino’s most distinguished feature, their horns, are prized for alleged and unfounded medicinal benefits and are traded on the African and Asian black market.
-In the last decade, nearly 9,000 African rhinos have been killed for this destructive trade, and Asian rhinos have dwindled to near-extinction.
-Additionally, human development projects are robbing rhinos of their habitats, which are vital to their continued survival.
+In the last decade, nearly 9,000 African rhinos have been killed for this destructive trade, and Asian rhinos have dwindled to near-extinction levels.
+Additionally, development projects have greatly diminished rhino habitats, which are vital to their continued survival.

-But there is still hope for rhinos.
+But there is hope for rhinos.
 The Rhino Recovery Fund (RRF) believes with the right support, most rhino species can turn a corner and recover their populations.
-The Wildlife Conservation Network created the RRF with the goal of protecting rhinos from wildlife crime and restoring their landscapes, improving the health of rhino populations and benefiting local people.
+Created by the Wildlife Conservation Network, with the goal of protecting rhinos from wildlife crime and restoring their landscapes, improving the health of rhino populations and benefiting local people.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.